alx-sch/42_libft/README.md

 Now you can use any of the functions provided by libft in your source code.

 ## Integrating the Updated Libft into a Project
 To incorporate the ['updated libft'](https://github.com/alx-sch/42_libft/tree/main/updated_libft) into your project, ensure that your project directory structure includes at least a 'src' directory.
-Inside the 'src' directory, all libft-related files should be placed within a folder named 'libft'.
+Inside this directory, all libft-related files should be placed within a folder named 'libft'.
 Feel free to include additional folders or directories according to your project's requirements:
 ```css
 project_root/
 │